Risks in Starting Dental Healthcare Practice

 1. Not Planning Your Finances

 If you’re thinking about starting a practice, don’t give notice to your current position anytime soon.

 Starting any business requires time and precision.
-Like any opening, setbacks happen, and it’s possible your opening date will get pushed back.
+Like any opening, setbacks happen, and it’s possible your opening date will postpone.